This post may feature affiliate links. Please read our disclosure policy.

 Fun fact: agave syrup (nectar is more of a marketing term) is made from fluid inside the blue agave plant (the same one used to make tequila).
 It’s processed like this: extract fluid, filter the juice, heat the juice into fructose, concentrate liquid into syrup.
 Voila!

-Next, add in the frozen mango chunks and agave.
+Step 2: add in the frozen mango chunks and agave.
 Blend everything on high until you achieve a thick, creamy smoothie consistency (see below).

-Divide your smoothie between 2 glasses and sprinkle some goji berries on top.
+Step 3: divide your smoothie between 2 glasses and sprinkle some goji berries on top.
 Enjoy!

 💭 Budget tips